severalnines/docs/user-guide/mysql/performance.rst

 Transaction Log
 +++++++++++++++

 Lists out long-running transactions and deadlocks across database cluster where you can easily view what transactions are causing the deadlocks.
-The timeout is 10 seconds by default.
+The default query time threshold is 30 seconds.
 This is configurable in CMON configuration file under ``db_long_query_time_alarm`` configuration option.

 Click on the listed query to see the output of InnoDB status for detailed debugging.

-* **Enable Transaction Log**
-	- Tick the checkbox to enable deadlock/long-running transaction logging.

 * **Interval**
 	- The long-running interval before ClusterControl captures the transaction.